anbclausen/optifuzz/README.md

 - [C operators](https://devdocs.io/c/language/operator_arithmetic): List of all arithmetic operators in C. Used as a basis for defining should-be-constant-time ASTs.

 ## TODO
-- LaTeX
-  - Ensure documentation and refactor if necessary
 - Fuzzer
   - Option to set higher priority (lower niceness) to avoid too many context switches.
 At least when running in userland.
 Requires root (use setpriority).
 - General